fernantastic/sfpc-malleable-computer-fall-2019/README.md

 - [David Bowie's Verbasizer](https://www.youtube.com/watch?v=H7Sgq0XoxPw)
 - [TEXTREME](https://le-von.itch.io/textreme)

+### Homework
+- Create a one page text (short poem, story, etc.) made in your own tool.
+Add brushes or editor features to create the writing or visual style you want.

 # Class 3: Thursday, Oct 21st

 We'll look at tools that have communities around them and learn how to serialize our tool's state to share it easily with a URL.